AnshuMohanan/Automatic-Crack-Detection-System-/README.md

 - **📂 Batch Data Processing**: Analyze pre-recorded datasets from CSV or Excel files to visualize crack formation over time.
 - **📈 Dynamic Visualization**: Plots a color-coded stress-strain curve in real-time, providing an intuitive visual representation of the structure's current state.
 - **⚡ High Performance**: Powered by a lightweight Logistic Regression model that achieves **93.75% accuracy** with an extremely fast inference time, making it ideal for real-time applications.
-- **🔌 IoT-Ready Architecture**: Designed to integrate with microcontrollers like ESP32/ESP8266 for live data streaming from embedded sensors.
+- **🔌 Live IoT Integration**: Connects directly to an MQTT broker to stream and process live sensor data from microcontrollers like an ESP32 in real-time.

 ---